Urinary Frequency: A Merck Manual of Patient Symptoms podcast

 Urinary frequency usually results from disorders of the lower GU tract.
 Inflammation of the bladder, urethra, or both causes a sensation of the need to urinate.
 However, this sensation is not relieved by emptying the bladder, so once the bladder is emptied, patients continue trying to void but pass only small volumes of urine.

-There are many causes of urinary frequency (see Table 8: Symptoms of Genitourinary Disorders: Some Causes of Urinary Frequency), but the most common include
+There are many causes of urinary frequency (see Some Causes of Urinary Frequency), but the most common include

 History of present illness should first ask about the amounts of fluid consumed and voided to distinguish between urinary frequency and polyuria.
 If urinary frequency is present, patients are asked about acuity of onset, presence or absence of irritative symptoms (eg, irritation, urgency, dysuria), obstructive symptoms (eg, hesitancy, poor flow, sensation of incomplete voiding, nocturia), and recent sexual contacts.